-New Delhi: Bajrang Dal leader Yogesh Raj, the main accused in the killing of a policeman during mob violence over alleged cow slaughter in UP's Bulandshahr, was arrested on Thursday.
+Bajrang Dal leader Yogesh Raj, the main accused in the killing of a policeman during mob violence over alleged cow slaughter in UP's Bulandshahr on December 3, was arrested from Khurja on Thursday.

-A day earlier, Raj had released a video from hiding, claiming that he was not present at the site of violence and had nothing to do with the protests.
+Raj had earlier released a video from hiding, claiming that he was not present at the site of violence and had nothing to do with the protests.
 He also alleged that the UP police were trying to portray him in bad light.